J Cancer 2017; 8(7):1162-1169. doi:10.7150/jca.18055

 Breast cancer (BC) is recognized as the most common malignant tumor and the leading cause of cancer-related death among females all over the world .
 In China, breast cancer was responsible for around 268,600 new cases and 69,500 deaths in 2015 .
 Studies have identified environmental factors as the risk for breast cancer, involving reproductive and hormonal factors including a long menstrual history, oral contraceptives use and never having children .
 Also, genetic backgrounds play a vital role in the etiology of breast cancer.
 Previous researches have reported that a number of genetic variants were associated with the risk of BC [3-5].
 However, the occurrence of BC is a complex multifactorial process and the molecular mechanism remains largely unclear.

 Long non-coding RNAs (LncRNAs) are a new class of regulatory non-coding RNAs with length longer than 200 nucleotides, lacking open reading frame and having no potential protein translation capacity .
-Recently, many studies have revealed that aberrant expression of lncRNAs were significantly associated with tumorigenesis and tumor progression in different cancer types, indicating the lncRNAs act as proto-oncogene or anti-oncogene .
+Recently, many studies have revealed that aberrant expression of lncRNAs was significantly associated with tumorigenesis and tumor progression in different cancer types, indicating the lncRNAs act as proto-oncogene or anti-oncogene .
 In addition, lncRNAs are considered to be involved in complex pathogenesis of cancers, referring to the levels of epigenome, transcription and post-transcription .
 LncRNAs have essential roles in multiple biological processes including chromatin remodeling, cell differentiation, cell cycle control, genome rearrangement, dosage compensation, gene imprinting and regulation of gene expression .
 Study demonstrated that the lncRNA HOTAIR was overexpressed in BC tissues and participated in BC progression .
 Also, up-regulated lncRNA MALAT1 was detected in lung adenocarcinoma, which predicted metastasis and poor prognosis in early-stage non-small cell lung cancer .
 Additionally, research has shown that lncRNA MEG3 expression was down-regulated in gastric cancer tissues and cell lines, and was associated with metastasis of gastric cancer by its function as a competing endogenous RNA (ceRNA) of miR-181s to regulate gastric cancer progression .

 SNPs in lncRNAs may affect the function of target genes through altering the process of splicing and stability of mRNA conformation, leading to the modification of their interacting partners .
 To date, the susceptibility of lncRNA SNPs to cancer risk have been investigated by numerous researches, such as lncRNA HOTAIR rs920778 polymorphism cause HOTAIR up-regulated among T allele carriers, which enhancing esophageal squamous cell carcinoma (ESCC) and cervical cancer risk in a Chinese population.
 However, Bayram et al. reported that HOTAIR rs920778 CC genotype significantly increased the BC risk in a Turkish population.
 In addition, it was identified that lncRNA HULC rs7763881 may decrease the risk of HBV-related hepatocellular carcinoma in a Chinese population .
 Subsequently, genome-wide association studies (GWAS) have identified that the C allele carriers of rs12325489 in the lincRNA-ENST00000515084 are associated with increased BC risk .